cucapra/gator-study/implementation.md

 ### Tutorial

-The tutorial is the most straightforward window, only including markdown text with an option to go forward and backward in the tutorial.
+The tutorial is the most straightforward window, only including rendered Markdown text with an option to go forward and backward in the tutorial.
 Each section of the tutorial will have an associated example code and image that gets pulled up when accessed.
+We should be able to write the main text for the tutorial in plain Markdown text files checked in to the git repository, and then compile the whole system to include the text.
+We will also need to build some front-end JavaScript to find all the loadable code samples in the rendered Markdown and add buttons to load them into the editor.

 It might also be nice to have the functionality of hyperlinks or menus within the tutorial pull up different examples (such as a link that pulls up a flat color teapot vs a flat color bunny), though this might ultimately be unnecessary.

 Some sections of the tutorial should have the user try and get code working in some way.
 As with other sections, these should load in a code skeleton to help the user get started with whatever task we are having them do.
 These sections should not be modifiable after the user has progressed (to capture that learning-experience feel), so it would be nice to have some sort of confirmation before the user proceeds.